shariq1989/cookbook/content/recipe/shrimp_etoufee.md

 1. In a [dutch oven](https://amzn.to/3bveYK6), warm oil over medium heat.
 Add the reserved shrimp shells and allow them to saute for about 3 minutes.
 2. Add water and simmer for 5 minutes.
-3. Using a slotted spoon, scoop out the shells and discard.
+3. Using a slotted spoon, scoop out the shells and discard them.
 Set the broth aside.

 For the Etoufee: